 Grape Creek Vineyards – Fredericksburg & Georgetown

 The nearly-37-year-old winery became the state’s first underground commercial barrel cellar in the region.
 Offering guided tastings of five of Grape Creek Cellar’s finest wines, guests can combine them with vineyard tours or pay a special fee for private tastings.
 Don’t forget to take home one of the winery’s white, red, rose, or sweet selections.
 Grape Creek has two wineries in Fredericksburg and one in Georgetown Town Square.

-Duchman Family Winery – Driftwood
+Duchman Family Winery – Driftwood, TX

 With vine-covered Italian-style buildings, visiting Duchman Family Winery near Austin is like taking a Tuscany trip.
-It’s named one of the top 20 most picturesque wineries in the country by HGTV.
+It’s named one of the country’s top 20 most picturesque wineries by HGTV.
 Duchman Family Winery uses 100% Texas-grown grapes to create some of the tastiest wines in the state.
 Opened in 2004, founders Lisa and Stan Duchman sought to create world-class wines in central Texas.
 The Dutchman’s also created one of Texas’s most popular wineries with that achievement.

 Pro Tip: It’s one of many wedding venues in the area.

-Becker Vineyards – Stonewall
+Becker Vineyards – Stonewall, TX

 Becker Vineyards has seen its wine served in prominent locations, including the White House.
 The Beckers sought to visit the winery to be considered a special occasion, so they built a stone bridge for people to cross as they visited the winery.
 Add special hosted tastings, and the Beckers achieved their dream.
 Becker has a new location on Main Street in Fredericksburg.

 Good to know: Becker Vineyards in Stonewall was named the Top Texas Winery at the 2022 Rodeo Uncorked!
 International Wine Competition held Nov.
 12-14, 2021.
 You truly will find Texas finest wines here.

 Pro Tip: Becker also has a lavender farm that you can visit.

 As Texas wineries have grown over the past few decades, the quality of wines has improved.
 Since using Texas-grown grapes, the state’s wineries have been challenged to compete with Napa Valley’s likes in California, the Finger Lakes region in upstate New York, and Washington’s apple-based wines to produce some of the best-tasting wines in the United States.
 Raise a glass and enjoy some Lone Star wine.
 Here’s to your next wine adventure.